Neuromodulation: molecules, mechanisms and microcircuits

-- Dopamine signalling dysfunction in Parkinson’s disease
+- Dysregulation in these circuits in Parkinson’s disease

-- How drugs of addiction modify dopamine signals
+- How drugs of addiction modify dopamine signals and regulatory circuits

 Cragg Group Announcements